Do you have health insurance for Canada?

 Situated more than 1,200 metres above sea level, the Calgary Tower is home to the highest 360° observation deck in the entire world.
 The Calgary Tower is conveniently located downtown, and has an awesome glass floor that enables you to see into the streets below.

 The Calgary Tower also has some dining options, including Sky 360, which completes a full rotation during both lunches and dinners.
 With panorama views and unique features, it’s the perfect place to introduce friends and family to the city.
-A definite must-see during a visit to Calgary.
+A definite must-see when you are deciding what to do in Calgary.

 The Penguin Plunge is a particular favourite.
 You’ll be able to get up close to the various penguin types in the zoo, and take part in programs dedicated to the penguins.